tidymodels/themis/tests/testthat/_snaps/bsmote_impl.md

       bsmote(circle_example_num, var = "x")
     Condition
       Error in `bsmote()`:
-      ! `x` should be a factor or character variable.
+      ! `x` should refer to a factor or character column, not a double vector.

 ---